What was Pac-Man originally called?

 It’s said that Pac-Man was developed for a non-violent crowd, to which I say: Non-violent?
 How is literally eating ghosts not a form of violence?
 Ghosts have no rights, man.

 Still, that was the goal, and the developers especially wanted to appeal to women.
-Thus the cutesy round dude, whose shape was inspired both by pizza but also by general eating-related stuff.
+Thus, the cutesy round dude, whose shape was inspired both by pizza and also by general eating-related stuff.
 This game really is all about chomping (again, seems like a form of violence).

 But he wasn’t even known by that iconic name when the game first came out in Japan.
 What was Pac-Man originally called?